Admissions Contact Information

 Climate Change Studies, BS

-Central to a Greener Future.
+Central to a Cleaner Environment.

 Central’s Bachelor of Science in Climate Change Studies prepares students to become leaders with the expertise to meet the challenges head-on of human-generated climate change.
 Graduates have the skills to work individually or in teams, drawing upon their broad understanding of the myriad issues involved in combating and mitigating the effects of climate change.
 They can become change-makers and solution-generators able to engage in community outreach and education efforts to help communities translate STEM-based recommendations into practical plans of action.
 Graduates with degrees in Climate Change Studies can work in numerous sectors, including private industry, academia and education, government, or non-profit organizations.